GallowayLabMIT/protocols/docs/protocols/tc/other/Rogi1_and_Rogi2_LPs.rst

 Co-transfect your donor plasmid and Bxb1 expression plasmid at a 1.5:1 ratio, ie., following our standard PEI protocol.

 .. note::
-    An example that has worked well for SRK is 850 ng of donor plasmid and 565 ng of Bxb1 expression plasmid per 24-well.
+    An example that has worked well for SRK is 850 ng of donor plasmid and 565 ng ofBxb1 expression plasmid per 24-well.

 .. note::
-    Keep one control well with no donor plasmid to be used as a negative control for puromycin selection.
+    Keep one well with no donor plasmid to be used as a negative control for puromycin selection.

 Day 1
 ~~~~~